-- A total of nine years is available for students entering existing graduate coursework to complete the doctoral requirements.
-A student has four years from the time of admission to complete the advisory phase coursework and comprehensive examinations.
+- A total of ten years is available for students entering existing graduate coursework to complete the doctoral requirements.
+A student has five years from the time of admission to complete the advisory phase coursework and comprehensive examinations.
 A student has five years from the time of entering Candidacy (dissertation phase) to complete all doctoral requirements.

 - A minor area of study is optional but not required.